AinTunez/Exam2Paper/README.md

 ## Requirements

-JRE 8.
-Will run on JRE 7 with formatting issues.
+Java 8.
+Will run on Java 7 with formatting issues.

 Tested on Windows only.